 I also was a huge fan of the OS – optical stabilization.
 It had two settings…OS 1 for shooting handheld, which counters both vertical and horizontal axis movement, and if you are shooting on a monopod (which is common with heavier glass), you can switch to OS 2, which turns off the one axis (horizontal I think).
 This allowed me to take some pretty decent shots at a hockey game a few weeks ago.
 You may recall seeing a gallery of those shots here on the blog.
 I was toggling between the OS1 and OS2 for that series so some shots did come out better than others – the ones with OS2 were the sharper in the set!

-Another advantage here is that the collar for tripod or monopod mounting is included on the Sigma 70-200 f2.8.
+Another advantage here is that the collar for tripod or monopod mounting is included.
 I had to shell out an additional $50 for my Canon when I bought the f4, so seeing it included here was a happy surprise.
 I hate to go on and on here, but there was one other feature that bears mentioning and that is the smooth rotation I was getting from the lens as I worked it through the focal range.
 Either this was brand new, or had just been serviced because it was about the smoothest glass I’d seen from Sigma yet…and given the laundry list up top, that’s saying something!

-And finally, the last big notch in favor of the Sigma 70-200 f2.8, is – of course – the price.
+And finally, the last big notch in favor of it, is – of course – the price.
 Coming it at $1700 this lens is certainly not cheap.
-However the savings is still there as it offers a $200 over the Canon equivalent which comes in at at $1900!
+However the savings is still there as it offers a s$200 over the Canon equivalent which comes in at at $1900!
 For the cost conscious (and who isn’t these days), that $200 can go toward many other accouterments in your shopping cart!
 And from what I can tell, the image quality is pretty darn good.
 (I got my prices from B&H Photo – the Sigma one is here and the Canon one is here)

 This was much heavier and bigger than I anticipated.
 It was longer than my own 70-200 from Canon.
 Now I grant you my own is only an f4.0 and does not have the OS (or IS if you prefer – for the strict Canonistas out there).
 But I was a little surprised.
 I think that’s why my initial shots were a little oof – out of focus – because my arms just weren’t used to carrying the weight around.
 Lesson learned though – when moving into the fast glass category, at least shoot with a monopod, arm strain is greatly reduced!